CompAndSave/hugo-decap-cas/content/posts/how-to-make-a-printer-wireless-4-easy-ways-to-print-wirelessly.md

 **a) USB Connection**

-**1. Check Router Compatibility**

-Ensure your router supports printer sharing and has a USB port.
+**1. Check Router Compatibility -** Ensure your router supports printer sharing and has a USB port.

-**2. Connect Printer to Router**

-Attach the printer's USB cable to the router.
+**2. Connect Printer to Router -** Attach the printer's USB cable to the router.

-**3. Access Router Settings**

-Log into your router’s admin panel (usually 192.168.1.1 or 192.168.0.1).
+**3. Access Router Settings -** Log into your router’s admin panel (usually 192.168.1.1 or 192.168.0.1).

-**4. Enable Printer Sharing**

-In the router settings, activate the printer sharing function.
+**4. Enable Printer Sharing -** In the router settings, activate the printer sharing function.

-**5. Install Printer Drivers**

-Download and install the necessary drivers on your computer, ensuring the printer is recognized as a network device.
+**5. Install Printer Drivers -** Download and install the necessary drivers on your computer, ensuring the printer is recognized as a network device.

 **b) Ethernet Connection**

-**1. Connect via Ethernet**

-Link the printer to the router using an Ethernet cable connected to a LAN port.
+**1. Connect via Ethernet -** Link the printer to the router using an Ethernet cable connected to a LAN port.

-**2. Power On and Configure**

-Turn on both devices and ensure the router recognizes and assigns the printer an IP address.
+**2. Power On and Configure -** Turn on both devices and ensure the router recognizes and assigns the printer an IP address.

-**3. Configure on Printer**

-Navigate through the printer’s menu to confirm network connection and settings.
+**3. Configure on Printer -** Navigate through the printer’s menu to confirm network connection and settings.

-**4. Network Access**

-Install the printer drivers on all network devices and connect them using the printer's IP address.
+**4. Network Access -** Install the printer drivers on all network devices and connect them using the printer's IP address.

 ### Method 2: Using a Print Server